pablouser1/IberbookEdu/README.md

 # IberbookEdu Backend
 Official backend of IberbookEdu using PHP, for the official frontend click [here](https://github.com/pablouser1/IberbookEdu-frontend)

-Generate yearbooks easily using info from local database or the following educational platforms:
+Generate yearbooks easily using info from local database

-* PASEN/SÉNECA (Andalucía, Spain)

-* ROBLE (Madrid, Spain) (Sin verificar su funcionamiento)

-Este programa funciona para 2º de Bachillerato, 4º ESO y 6º Primaria (FP planeado)

 # Features
 * Multilanguage yearbook (english, spanish, french).
 * Works both in mobile phones and desktop.
 * Generates a ZIP ready to be downloaded by the users.